 (d) a term, condition or restriction included in the licence has not been complied with; or

-(e) in the opinion of the Commission there are sufficient grounds for the exercise of the power to cancel the licence under clause 25.
+(e) in the opinion of the Minister there are sufficient grounds for the exercise of the power to cancel the licence under clause 25.

-(3) Clause 6(2), (3) and (4) apply where the Commission proposes —
+(3) Clause 6(2), (3) and (4) apply where the Minister proposes —

 (a) to refuse an application for renewal of a licence; or

-(b) to renew a licence subject to the inclusion of a term, restriction or condition that it considers is inconsistent with the terms of the application for renewal,
+(b) to renew a licence subject to the inclusion of a term, restriction or condition that the Minister considers is inconsistent with the terms of the application for renewal,

 in the same way as they apply to an application for a licence.